 - Magic Kingdom, the Tomorrowland Terrace Noodle Station has a great tofu and rice dish.
 Columbia Harbor House has a healthy veggie sandwich called the Lighthouse Sandwich and vegetarian chilli.
 Both get high marks on Disney message boards.
 You can buy Rice Dream and Tofutti at the ice cream parlor on Main Street as well as at other places in on property.
 Pinocchio Village Haus and Casey’s Corner, popular among meat eaters, have very little for vegetarians.

 - Epcot is a great choice for vegetarians all around and the park where you can find consistently good CS meals.
-Vegetarians will especially like the selection in the China and Morocco pavilions.
-Perhaps the best choice for vegetarians is Sunshine Seasons in Futureworld.
+Vegetarians will especially like the selection in the Sunshine Seasons in Futureworld.
 This is one of the most popular CS restaurants in all of Disney World and for good reason: There’s a wide selection of food that’s consistently fresh, tasty, and at times, innovative for theme park fare, such as a salad of roasted beets and goat cheese.
-Finally the new Epcot spots La Hacienda de San Angel and Via Napoli have some great vegetarian meals I have yet to try.
+Finally the new Epcot spots La Hacienda de San Angel and Via Napoli have some great vegetarian meals I have yet to try. and pavilions.
+Perhaps the best choice for vegetarians is

 - Disney Hollywood Studios: CS at DHS is pretty limited for vegetarians.
 Both Backlot Express and Studio Catering Company have a grilled veggie sandwich on a ciabatta roll that’s very good.
 Toy Story Pizza Planet sells cheese pizzas.
 It’s one of the most maligned places to eat on Disney property, but I actually don’t think it’s too bad; there’s outdoor seating if it’s too loud inside for you.
 Be sure to check out Anaheim Produce for healthy snacks like fruit, veggies and dips, and trail mix.
 There is virtually nothing for vegetarians at ABC Commissary, Fairfax Fair, and, not surprisingly, at the Toluca Turkey Leg Company.
 If you want to eat well on a day you’re visiting DHS, consider a table service restaurant.